1coderookie/BSB-LPB-LAN_EN/docs/appendix_a2.md

-# Appendix A2: Notes to the Schematic Diagram
+# Appendix A2: Notes on the Schematic Diagram

 ---

-## A2.1 Short Legend to the Schematic Diagram
+## A2.1 Short Explanation of the Schematic Diagram

 D1 = Leuchtdiode
 D2 = Diode